 Uday’s initial goal to educate himself in California can be acknowledged as the trigger that set him on track to co-found Volante Technologies.

-Moving to California to further his education - Uday has a masters in computer science, and bachelors in mechanical engineering – Uday worked for a couple of startups in order to expand his existing knowledge before he quickly snapped up by Sun Microsystems.
+Moving to California to further his education - Uday has a masters in computer science, and bachelors in mechanical engineering – Uday worked for a couple of start-ups in order to expand his existing knowledge before he was quickly snapped up by Sun Microsystems.

 Uday first met Vijay Oddiraju when he co-founded Calisys.
 Moving to join Vijay at Calisys, Uday and Vijay then set about forming GlueBeans with the then to be Volante’s third co-founder, Venkat Malla.
 In the late 1990s T Plus Systems was formed and in 2001 Volante Technologies was born.

 Freely admitting to suffering from start-up syndrome in terms of the combined team’s capabilities when it came to sales and marketing, the impossible thought of not taking salaries in the early days and working at times from the local library, Vijay, Venkat, Uday and Grishna set about building their business.
 Within a period of three months however, the four co-founders had succeeded in convincing several other talented individuals to join Volante.
 From there came their first office, and from there on in, their first sale.

 From an initial team of four in 2001, Volante Technologies now employees close to 120 people, the vast majority of whom are product designers and developers.
 Indeed, its growth has become so rapid of late that 12 people were recently hired inside just over a month.